SKGEzhil/Flex_Board_IITH_Flutter/README.md

 - GetX for state management

 ## Contributing
-Contributions to the Forum Hub IITH App are welcome.
+Contributions to the Flex Board IITH are welcome.
 Please read the [CONTRIBUTING.md](/CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License
 This project is licensed under the [MIT License](/LICENSE) - see the [LICENSE](/LICENSE) file for details.